-THIS AGREEMENT made and entered into this day of 20 by and between the School THIS AGREEMENT, made and entered into this of Health Sciences, Mount St. Joseph University, here, a Student of the University eafter referred to a ersity, hereafter ref s the "University, erred to as "Stude " and nt."
-WHEREAS, both parties to this Agreement want consideration of the mutual advantage occurring to be ARTICLE I. TERM The term of this Agreement shall begin on the da ate of this Agreeme ent and shall conti nue until such time as the Student is no longer affiliated with the University.
-T ARTICLE II.
-RIGHTS AND RESPONSIBILIT his Agreement ma A. The University shall not discriminate against ause of the Studen t's race, color, religion. gender, sexual orientation, marital status, national ori against any Student on the basis of handicap, if such the Americans with Disability Act of 1990.
-1 B. Prior to the Student entering into the Univer sity's clinical educ ation program, the Student will have a physical examination, a Tuberculosis two-step Manto influenza vaccinations.
-The Student will begin the in the series within a six month time frame.
-The Studen Certification (CPR).
-Proof of the above will be provide • prior to entering the University's clinical education pr to the Bheetor of Cinnear Education (BCE), C. The Student, annually, will have a physical of rculosis two-sten Mantoux test, and seasonal influenza vaccine.
-The Student will continually have vaccination.
-Proof of the above will be provided by clinical education program. ine student to the i DCE III OIUCI to Ci minuc in the Oniversity's D. The Student will be responsible for any other or clinical aducation n provisions as re guired by an assigned clinical education site.
-These may include but are not limited requirements, clinical wardrobe, travel, room, and bo round cheeks, dru g sercenings, nearth within limits of ¢1 000 000 00 per incident and a E. The University shall provide professional li ability insurance, v within minus of \$1 ,000,000.00 per incident and a \$5,000,000.00 aggregate.
-1.11111 TT 1 F. The Student shall at all times indemnify and representatives, from any and all suits, claims, demands, costs, damages, counsel fees, charges, liabilities and expenses whatsoever, which they shall or may at any time sust ain or incur or become ome mable for, by reason of in consequence of, any action or omission of the Student.
-C.1 TT ! ! !
-CLDUCAL EDUCATION G. The Student in signing below, acknowledges HANDBOOK.
-The Student accepts responsibility for for failure to comply with those said policies and pro- IN WITNESS WHEREOF, the parties hereto have ve caused this insti rument to be duly executed.
-Student Mount St. Josep h University Student DCE of DPT prog gram Statent Dez or Brit proj 5. w Dete Dota Date Date Chairperson of Pl hysical Therapy D epartment
+The term of this Agreement shall begin on the date of this Agreement and shall continue until such time as the Student is no longer affiliated with the University.
+This Agreement may be modified by mutual consent at any time.

+ARTICLE II.
+RIGHTS AND RESPONSIBILITIES

+- A. The University shall not discriminate against any Student because of the Student's race, color, religion, gender, sexual orientation, marital status, national origin, age, or ancestry.
+The University shall not discriminate against any Student on the basis of handicap, if such Student is a "qualified individual with a disability," as defined by the Americans with Disability Act of 1990. - B. Prior to the Student entering into the University's clinical education program, the Student will have a physical examination, a Tuberculosis two-step Mantoux test, updated Td or Tdap, MMR, polio, and seasonal influenza vaccinations.
+The Student will begin the inoculation series for Hepatitis B vaccination and will complete the series within a six month time frame.
+The Student will have current Cardiopulmonary Resuscitation Certification (CPR).
+Proof of the above will be provided by the Student to the Director of Clinical Education (DCE), prior to entering the University's clinical education program. - C. The Student, annually, will have a physical examination, Tuberculosis two-step Mantoux test, and seasonal influenza vaccine.
+The Student will continually have an updated CPR Certification and an updated Td or Tdap vaccination.
+Proof of the above will be provided by the Student to the DCE in order to continue in the University's clinical education program. - D. The Student will be responsible for any other clinical education provisions as required by an assigned clinical education site.
+These may include but are not limited to criminal background checks, drug screenings, health requirements, clinical wardrobe, travel, room, and board. - E. The University shall provide professional liability insurance, within limits of \$1,000,000.00 per incident and a \$5,000,000.00 aggregate. - F. The Student shall at all times indemnify and hold harmless the University, its employees, agents, and representatives, from any and all suits, claims, demands, costs, damages, counsel fees, charges, liabilities and expenses whatsoever, which they shall or may at any time sustain or incur or become liable for, by reason of in consequence of, any action or omission of the Student. - G. The Student in signing below, acknowledges his or her review of the University's CLINICAL EDUCATION HANDBOOK.
+The Student accepts responsibility for the policies and procedures therein as well as the consequences for failure to comply with those said policies and procedures, up to and including dismissal from the DPT program.

+IN WITNESS WHEREOF, the parties hereto have caused this instrument to be duly executed.